kotegowder/prep/CryptoQandA.md

 	k.
 First, person B's software decrypts the signature (using person A's Public Key) changing it back into a message digest. <br />
 		If this worked, then it proves that person A signed the document, because only person A has his Private Key.

 		Person B's software then hashes the document data into a message digest.
-If the message digest is same as the message digest <br /> created when the signature was decrypted, then person B knows that the signed data has not been changed.
+If the message digest is same as the message digest created when the signature was decrypted, then person B knows that the signed data has not been changed.

 	l.
 Person C (dissatisfied employee) wished to deceive person B. Person C makes sure that person B receives a signed message and a <br />
 		Public Key that appears to belong to person A. Without person B knowledge, person C deceitfully send a key pair he created using <br />